-Arthropods (Arthropoda) are a group of invertebrate animals that includes centipedes, millipedes, spiders, mites, horseshoe crabs, scorpions, insects and crustaceans.
+Arthropods (Arthropoda) are a highly-successful group of invertebrate animals that includes centipedes, millipedes, spiders, mites, horseshoe crabs, scorpions, insects and crustaceans.
 There are more than one million known arthropods species and many millions more that have yet to be named.
-Scientists estimate there may be as many as 30 million species of arthopods (most of which are insects).
-Arthropods are a highly successful group of animals.
-They evolved more than 500 million years ago and are still going strong.
+Scientists estimate there may be as many as 30 million species of arthropods, most of which are insects.
+Arthropods evolved more than 500 million years ago and are still going strong.
 They have colonized a vast variety of ecological niches around the globe and have evolved into a multitude of forms.

 Arthropods are highly diverse.
-It is the largest of all animal phylums and accounts for over three quarters of all currently known living and fossil organisms.
+The group accounts for over three-quarters of all currently known living and fossil organisms.
 The exact number of living arthropod species is unknown since many have yet to be identified, especially those inhabiting tropical rainforests.

 The exoskeleton of an arthropod is a hard external structure made of chitin that protects the arthropod, prevents dessication and provides structural support.
 Since the exoskeleton is rigid, it cannot grow with the arthropod and must be molted periodically to allow for increases in size.
 After molting, a new exoskeleton is secreted by the epidermis.
 Muscles connect to the exoskeleton and enable the animal to control the movement of its joints.

 The muscle structure of arthropods is more complex than that of most other invertebrates.
 Arthropods have longitudinal and circular bands of muscle tissue as well as isolated musles that together enable a wide range of movements.
 Additionally, arthropods have a well-developed nervous system.
 In more advanced arthropods, the nervous system consists of a brain and a double nerve cord.
 More primitive arthropods do not have a brain but instead have ganglia either located in each segment of their body or in a ganglionic mass near the head.